apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 [Google Cloud Secret Manager](../configuration/Configuration-Server-Management-SpringCloud-GCP-SecretManager.html) can now be used as configuration source for CAS properties and settings.

+### Attribute Definition Enhancements

+Attributes registered in the [CAS attribute definition store](../integration/Attribute-Definitions.html) are now able to build values using regular expressions and pattern matching.
+Moreover, definitions are also allowed to flatten their values using an assigned delimiter.

 ## Other Stuff

 - Locating SAML2 assertion consumer service URLs in the metadata is handled via a case-insensitive strategy.